jas-atwal/catweb/README.md

 $ docker image ls | grep catweb
 ```

-4. Within `VS Code`, open the `docker-compose` file and explain how it works.
-Now lets run run the app and mount the local directory into the source code directory in the container as per the instructions within the `docker-compose` file.
+4. Now open the `docker-compose` file and explain how it works.
+Let's run the app as per the instructions within within the `docker-compose` file.

 ```bash
 $ docker-compose up
 ```

-(Optional) You can also run the app within a container without having to use the `docker-compose.yaml` file by running the command below
+**As an alternative to the docker-compose file, you can run the app within a container using the command below.
+If you want to try this, you will have to remove the existing container using `docker container rm catweb`

 ```bash
 $ docker run -d -p 5001:5000 --name catweb -v $PWD:/usr/src/app catweb:latest